GreeningLab/GNA5031_applied3/README.md

 # GNA5031 Applied Session 3
-**Instructor's copy for case study - Phylogenetic reconstruction**
+**Student's copy for case study - Phylogenetic reconstruction**

 ## **1. Background**
 The application of wastewater-based epidemiology (WBE) to support the global response to the COVID-19 pandemic has shown encouraging outcomes.
 The accurate, sensitive, and high-throughput detection of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in municipal wastewater is critical for wastewater-based epidemiology.
-The orgin the the virus is valuable to inform public health measurements during the global response to the pandemic.
+The origin the the virus is valuable to inform public health measurements during the global response to the pandemic.

-**Previously, we have obtained genomes of SARS-CoV-2 viruses from the wastewater of this passenger flight (de-identified due to confidentiality).
-In this case study, we will adopte phylogenetic techniques that was discussed during this week's lectures to trace the origin of SARS-CoV-2 using genomes that were obtained from international flights that landed in Brisbane, Australia in winter, 2021.
-In order to achieve this goal, we will analyze these genomes within unknown origin together with 500 reference genomes with known origin.**
+**In winter 2021, several passengers from an international flight that landed in Brisbane, Australia, tested COVID-19-positive.
+The health authority suspected that these passengers carried the more virulent SARS-CoV-2 variant(s) that newly emerged in Brazil.
+The health authority then sent scientists to sample the wastewater in this passenger flight, isolate the corresponding SARS-CoV-2 nucleic acid (de-identified due to confidentiality) and then determine their genome sequences.
+In this case study, you will adopt phylogenetic techniques that were discussed during this week's lectures to trace the origin of the unknown SARS-CoV-2 variant(s) carried by these passengers.
+To achieve this goal, you will analyze the SARS-CoV-2 genome sequences derived from the wastewater samples and compare them with 500 reference genomes of known origin.**

 ![alt](https://github.com/GreeningLab/GNA5031_applied3/blob/main/figures/images_large_ez1c00408_0003.jpeg)